1Ramirez7/Ramirez-Resume/Ramirez_Resume.md

 ## Currently

-Student at Brigham Young University-Idaho, specializing in Financial Economics with a minor in Data Science and Financial Planning.
+Student at Brigham Young University-Idaho, Majoring in Financial Economics with a minor in Data Science and Financial Planning.

 ### Specialized in